 You can warm the tortillas in the microwave.
 Or warm each tortilla one by one in a dry, warm skillet.
 Your choice!

 Then move each warm tortilla to a separate cutting board, plate, or work station.
 Put an even line of sweet potato & black bean mixture about a quarter of the way down the tortilla.

-Then roll the tortilla, like you’re rolling a cigar.
+Then roll the tortilla into the shape of a cigar.

 (To see step-by-step pictures on how to roll a taquito, check out this post for vegan taquitos with jackfruit.)